TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Index.rst

 Work with the subpart DOCUMENT
 ******************************

-Currently TYPO3 puts our whole HTML template file between body tags.
+Currently TYPO3 CMS puts our whole HTML template file between body tags.
 To get a valid HTML page, we should only put *that* part of our template inside these body tags, which really belongs between body tags.
-Again having a look at the TEMPLATE cObject in TSref there is the property "workOnSubpart" which does exactly this.
-In this property you can name a subpart, which you want the TEMPLATE cObject to return.
-That way this subpart gets extracted from our HTML template file and is the only thing returned.
+Again having a look at the :code:`TEMPLATE` object in the TSref there is the property "workOnSubpart" which does exactly this.
+In this property you can name a subpart, which you want the :code:`TEMPLATE` object to return.
+This subpart gets extracted from our HTML template file and is the only thing returned.
 Do you remember how we wrapped the whole content of the body tags of our HTML template in the subpart DOCUMENT?
-This was the reason to do that; here we use it.
+This was the reason to do that and we are going to use it now.

 So we add to our template:

 .. code-block:: typoscript